“. . . What shall I put you down for?”

 What really sets a donor-advised fund apart from other types of charitable giving is that you can decide how your donations are used, much as you would if you set up your own foundation.
 You can even create either an endowed or a nonpermanent fund for a particular purpose, such as a specifically-designated scholarship fund in memory of a loved one.

-One example of a donor-advised fund is the Black Hills Area Community Foundation.
-The BHACF supports scores of local charities and special projects.
+Examples of donor-advised funds are the Black Hills Area Community Foundation and the South Dakota Community Foundation.
+The BHACF & SDCF support scores of local charities and special projects.
 However, almost all financial institutions like Fidelity, TD Ameritrade, and Schwab have relationships with donor-advised funds.

 While DAFs create an easy-to-establish, low-cost, flexible vehicle for charitable giving as an alternative to an expensive and complex private foundation, they are not hassle-free or without costs.
 Many charge a combination of fixed quarterly fees and an annual percentage of the undistributed funds.
 There is also a reasonable amount of administrative work involved.
 One DAF that I use assesses a penalty of $500 if the account is closed in under a year.
 They work best when a person anticipates significant contributions and a long-term giving plan.